begedin/ember-gdriveTodoMVC/README.md

 export default GoogleDriveAdapter.extend({});
 ```

-## Authentication - The Login controller
+## Authentication - The `LoginController`

 ember-gdrive provides an authenticator based on [ember-simple-auth](https://github.com/simplabs/ember-simple-auth) and [ember-cli-simple-auth](https://github.com/simplabs/ember-cli-simple-auth).

 In the default scaffolding, when accessing an "authentication-required" route while unauthenticated, you will be redirected to the `login` route.
 The `LoginController` and it's template handle authentication.

-## Creating documents
+## Creating documents - The `document-creator` component

-A `document-creator` component exists within the addon.
-It consits of a currently unstyled input field and button and requires the user to be logged in in order to create the document.
+A `document-creator` component exists within the add-on.
+It consists of an unstyled input field and button and requires the user to be logged in in order to create the document.

 In the scaffolding, the `application` template uses this component to handle document creation, but you need to be authenticated first.